viperproject/prusti-assistant/README.md

 Thanks to @Pointerbender, @michaelpaper, @fcoury, @Gadiguibou, @djc for their help in reporting, debugging and solving many of these issues!

-In case you experience difficulties or encounter bugs while using Prusti Assistant, please [open an issue](https://github.com/viperproject/prusti-assistant/issues) or contact us in the [Zulip chat](https://prusti.zulipchat.com/).
+In case you still experience difficulties or encounter bugs while using Prusti Assistant, please [open an issue](https://github.com/viperproject/prusti-assistant/issues) or contact us in the [Zulip chat](https://prusti.zulipchat.com/).